netgen-layouts/layouts-sylius/INSTALL.md

 Activating integration bundle
 -----------------------------

-After completing standard Block Manager install instructions, you also need to activate `NetgenSyliusBlockManagerBundle`.
-Make sure it is activated after all other Block Manager bundles:
+After completing standard Layouts install instructions, you also need to activate `NetgenSyliusBlockManagerBundle`.
+Make sure it is activated after all other Layouts bundles:

 ```
 ...